philc/book-notes/health/why we sleep - matthew walker.md

 ## A new vision for sleep in the twenty-first century (chap 16)

-* How to make better sleeping habits stick.
-  * "One practice known to convert a healthy new habit into a permanent way of life is exposure to your own data."
+* How to make better sleeping habits stick: "One practice known to convert a healthy new habit into a permanent way of life is exposure to your own data."
-* Author notes that schools teach diet, P.E., sex, and alcohol, but none teach about the promise of sleep and sleep hygiene.
+* The author notes that schools teach diet, P.E., sex, and alcohol, but none teach the promise of sleep and sleep hygiene.
 * Cool idea: work health insurance programs give workers more time off if they string together 20 nights of 7+hr sleep.